 Representative: Karl Oxford

 Go Caribbean CIC is an organisation dedicated to supporting the development of cultural education and activities within Caribbean Diaspora communities across the UK.
-Through the programme, Karl aims to strengthen the organisation’s programming, growth, collaborations, and partnerships, while reaching new audiences and markets.
-They hope to enhance their skills and knowledge to better address key development needs and further their mission.
+Through the Elevate programme, Karl aimed to strengthen the organisation’s programming, growth, collaborations, and partnerships, while reaching new audiences and markets.

 The Saltaire Collection